-The Product Development Academy builds upon initiatives taken more than 20 years ago in the product development area, which resulted in research programs such as ENDREA, ProViking and several other adjacent research initiatives, financed by Swedish research agencies such as Swedish Foundation for Strategic Research (Stiftelsen för Strategisk Forskning) and VINNOVA.
-These programs have created strong academic-industry networks that constitutes the platform for future important development of this area in Sweden, with Nordic and international collaborations.
+The Product Development Academy builds upon initiatives taken more than 20 years ago in the product development area, which resulted in research programs such as ENDREA, ProViking and several other adjacent research initiatives, financed by Swedish research agencies such as the Swedish Foundation for Strategic Research (Stiftelsen för Strategisk Forskning) and VINNOVA.
+These programs created strong academic-industry networks that constitutes the platform for future important development of this area in Sweden, together with Nordic and international collaborations.

 In proportion to the population, Swedish manufacturing industry has a global footprint met by few other countries of its size.
 Continued success relies on the ability to transform and to re-new industrial businesses – something that depends on skilled, knowledgeable and brave leaders and co-workers.
 Sweden needs to build on its successful tradition of bridging excellence in research, education and application through a national program enabling transformation of the manufacturing industry.
 This requires investment in science and technology, where also the innovative power of smaller and newer companies is supported and integrated into new products, and eventually new industries.
 It also requires an even stronger international collaboration both on making research education a more international concern, and on successfully attracting internationally prominent researchers to our universities and also sending people abroad on mobility programs.